-If you're closing multiple Instant Investments at once, use this guide to put together one SH01 for them all.
+If you're issuing shares at various prices per share, or different classes of share, use this guide to put together one SH01 for them all.

 The SH01 form is an essential document that needs to be sent to Companies House when you allot new shares in your Company.
-If you’re closing multiple Instant Investments at the same time, you’re likely going to want to allot all these shares at Companies House using one SH01 form, and this guide will show you how.
+If you’re allotting shares in quick succession that happen to be under different share classes (Ordinary, B Ordinary (non-voting), and so on) or different prices per share, you’re likely going to want to allot all these shares at Companies House using one SH01 form.
+This guide will show you how.

-This guide builds on the how to fill an SH01 Form: a step-by-step guide which is a more general overview on how to complete an SH01.
+This guide builds on the how to fill an SH01 Form: a step-by-step guide which is a more general overview of how to complete an SH01.

 1) Company details